-Explainer: Where was Jeffrey Epstein’s island and what exactly was it?
+Where was Jeffrey Epstein’s island and what exactly was it?

 The building differs greatly from Epstein’s original planning permit for an octagonal music pavilion, and has become a lightning rod for fevered speculation.
 Theorists have variously described it as the entrance to an underground lair, an altar to an Egyptian deity, a burial ground for his parents, or a site of ritual sexual abuse, but an investigation by Business Insider concluded that it was most likely a private study and music room for Epstein.

-In 2016, Epstein also bought the neighbouring island of Great St James, about twice as large at 165 acres.
+In 2016, Epstein also bought the neighbouring island of Great St James, about twice as large at 165 acres, allegedly pretending that the real buyer was a Dubai businessman named Sultan Ahmed bin Sulayem.
 “He wasn’t well received,” one St Thomas resident told the Associated Press.
 “People think he’s too rich to be policed properly.”

 What was life like on the island?